-When installing remote condensing units above the evaporator, trap the suction gas line at the evaporator as shown in Figure 5.2 on the next page.
+When installing remote condensing units above the evaporator, trap the suction gas line as shown in Figure 5.2 on the facing page.
 Traps recommended at the base of riser exceeding 5 ft (1.5 m) and every 20 ft (6 m) of vertical rise.
-This trap will retain refrigerant oil during the Off cycle.
+This trap will retain refrigerant oil during the "Off" cycle.
 When the unit starts, oil in the trap is carried up the vertical riser and returns to the compressor.

-When installing remote condensing units below the evaporator, trap the suction gas line with an inverted trap the height of the evaporator as shown Figure 5.2 on the next page.
-This prevents refrigerant migration to the compressor during Off cycles.
-The maximum recommended vertical level drop to condensing unit is 15 feet (4.6 m).
+When installing remote condensing units below the evaporator, trap the suction gas line with an inverted trap the height of the evaporator as shown Figure 5.2 on the facing page .
+This prevents refrigerant migration to the compressor during "Off" cycles.
+The maximum recommended vertical-level drop to condensing unit is 15 ft (4.6 m).